edwardbickerton/Mathematics-behind-blockchain-project/README.md

 # Mathematics-behind-blockchain-project

-I'm doing (now completed) a project with the title "Mathematics behind blockchain" as part of my undergraduate degree and thought it belonged here.
+A project completed as part of my undergraduate degree explaining the key components of Bitcoin.